shawnlsj97/PayWhere/README.md

     near the top of Android Studio.
 5. Enjoy using PayWhere on your Android Device!

-We have made plans to publish PayWhere for free on the Google Play Store in the future for users to download easily.

 When you open PayWhere for the first time after installation, we will provide you with an introduction and how to use our app.
 Our user onboarding has 3 steps that describe the purpose of PayWhere in a clear